Counting quadrant walks via Tutte's invariant method: Extensions and obstructions: uniform algebraicity proofs

 In the case of a finite group, we give in Theorem~\ref{Thm:decoupling_orbit-sum} below a criterion for the existence of a decoupling pair, as well as {an explicit pair} when the criterion holds.
 This shows that exactly four of the $23$ finite group models are decoupled (and these are, as one can expect from the algebraicity result of Section~\ref{sec:gessel}, those with an algebraic \gf).
 The four weighted models of Figure~\ref{fig:alg_models}, right, are also decoupled.

-For models with an infinite group, we have first resorted to an experimental approach to construct invariants.
-Indeed, one can look for decoupling functions by prescribing the form of the partial fraction expansion of $G(y)$: we first set
+For models with an infinite group, we have first resorted to an experimental approach to construct decoupling functions.
+Indeed, one can try to prescribe the form of the partial fraction expansion of $G(y)$: we first set